The Grampians is a large region located in the western part of the state, extending out to the state border with South Australia.

-The Grampians National Park (also known by its indigenous name of Gariwerd) covers almost 170,000 hectares at the western end of Victoria's Great Dividing Range.
-The park encompasses the Serra Range, Victoria Range, Mt Difficult Range and Mt William Range with their towering sandstone mountain peaks.
+The Grampians National Park (also known by its indigenous name of Gariwerd) covers almost 170,000 hectares at the western end of the Great Dividing Range.
+It includes Serra Range, Victoria Range, Mt Difficult Range and Mt William Range with their towering sandstone mountain peaks.
 Within the park are a diverse collection of plants and animals, walking tracks, lookouts offering incredible panoramic views, waterfalls, lakes and forests.
-A major attraction for many is the collection of historic Aboriginal sites that visitors can sample.
+A major attraction for many is the collection of historic Aboriginal sites that can be visited.

 The tourist centre of Halls Gap is located within the national park, while nearby to the east are the larger towns of Ararat and Stawell.